geopozo/pozo-demo/README.md

 3. Allow users to suggest features in [issues](https://github.com/geopozo/pozo-demo/issues).

-Once a suggest feature is added to the demo, we close it the issue.
+Once a suggested feature is added to the demo, we close the issue.

-The [main repository](https://github.com/geopozo/pozo-py) is a better place to report bugs that need to be fixed.
+The [main repository](https://github.com/geopozo/pozo-py) is a better place to report bugs for fixing.

 Thank you!